matveynator/chicha-isotope-map/README.md

 “Chicha Isotope Map” was developed especially for Dmitry Ignatenko’s Radiation Research Laboratory.
-Thank you for making the invisible visible.
+Thank you for making the invisible visible — where background radiation is not fear, but a source of knowledge.
+And for searching, measuring, sharing, and bravely going first.

 - [🇫🇷 Français](/doc/README_FR.md)
 - [🇯🇵 日本語](/doc/README_JP.md)